-The lease agreement for HELP Forsikring Filial in Denmark is not binding and can be terminated with two months' notice.
+The lease agreement for HELP Forsikring Filial in Denmark is irrevocable until 31.
+October 2019.
+After this date the contract can be terminated with six months' notice.

-Rent for 2016 was TNOK 8.636 for HELP Forsikring.
+Rent for 2016 was TNOK 11,470 for HELP Forsikring.

 A.5 Any other information